pg-redis-fdw/redis_fdw/README.md

 Generated columns
 -----------------

-Redis doens't provides support for generated columns.
+Redis doesn't provide support for generated columns.

 For more details on generated columns see: